bhartiy/learnsellacious/pages/25.user-profiles/manufacturer-profiles/docs.md

 4. Fill the Credentials in the given fields.
 5. In Basic Information tab **Name**, **Username**, **Email** Fields are mandatory.
-6. You can add manufacturer description also in manufaturer description field
+6. You can add manufacturer description also in manufacturer description field
 ![](98649978-47986600-235e-11eb-9832-492e720dbada.png)
 7. Click on save button to save the manufacturer details.

 ![](clienp.png)

-7. Created Manufacturer Profile is successfully added.
+8. Created Manufacturer Profile is successfully added.
-8. By default client category is assigned to maufacturer.
+9. By default client category is assigned to manufacturer.
-9. Created manufacturer profile will be visible in Manufacturer Profile, If any manufacturer category is assigned      to it.
+10. Created manufacturer profile will be visible in Manufacturer Profile, If any manufacturer category is assigned to it.